 My Tears Dry on Their Own, by Amy Winehouse

 But it doesn’t feel as though the love is as strong as it appears on paper (read as Bible).
 Whether He does anything when we run to Him in tears, and grovel on our knees in prayer, or not.
-Whereas earth-dad having only a miniscule power does try.
+Whereas earth-dad having only a minuscule power does try.

 You feel, when you cry out to God, so many things don’t make right; because your tears roll down your cheeks and unlike your earth dad, He doesn’t wipe it away, it dries on its own.
 Empathy seems to elude Him.
 Or does it?